Prompt for an MFA factor for a certain group

 The following are step-by-step instructions to configure an Okta Sign-On Policy to prompt a user for a factor (multifactor authentication (MFA)) when the user is a member of a certain group.

-In the Admin Console, navigate to Security and then Authentication.
+In the Admin Console, go to Security > Authentication.

 Click the Sign On tab, and then click Add New Okta Sign-on Policy.